MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/office-365-microsoft-defender-antivirus.md

     SO

-- Once integration is enabled, your security operations team can see a list of devices that are used by the recipients of any detected URLs or email messages, along with recent alerts for those devices, in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>.
+- Your security operations team can see a list of devices that are used by the recipients of any detected URLs or email messages, along with recent alerts for those devices, in the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft 365 Defender portal</a>.

-If you haven't already done so, [integrate Microsoft Defender for Office 365 with Microsoft Defender for Endpoint](/microsoft-365/security/office-365-security/integrate-office-365-ti-with-mde).

 ## More good reasons to use OneDrive